Super Mario's Wacky Worlds

-Super Mario's Wacky Worlds was a canceled Mario platform video game developed by NovaLogic for the Philips CD-i system.
+Super Mario's Wacky Worlds is a canceled Mario platform video game developed by NovaLogic for the CD-i format.
 The game was conceived as a sequel to Super Mario World, a game released for Super NES in 1990.
-An early prototype received positive feedback from Nintendo, but the game was soon canceled due to the declining sales of the Philips CD-i system.
+An early prototype received positive feedback from Nintendo, but the game was soon canceled due to the declining sales of Philips's CD-i platform.